charlesreiss/cs3130-website/labhw/cache-programs.md

 3. Test your programs using the instructions below.

-3. Use `make submit-hw` to create a .tar file, and upload that file to the submission site.
+3. Use `make submit` to create a .tar file, and upload that file to the submission site.

 <!-- FIXME: thing with template code -->
 # Valgrind cachegrind